boxiangliulab/locuscompare2-standalone/README.md

     type: cc
     # Optional.
 Seperator of the GWAS input file, escaping character must be in double quotes("\t" for tab), default sep is tab
     sep: '	'
-    # Tell colotools the field name in input GWAS file.
+    # Tell LocusCompare2 the field name in input GWAS file.
     col_name_mapping:
       # Required.
 The rs id field name in input GWAS file.
       # Can be other values(like variant_id), as long as they match the values of ID column in vcf file and the snp column in eQTL file,